TehGM/tehgm.github.io/content/blog/technology/nginx-aspnetcore-rest-grpc/index.md

 ## Summary
-Setting up a service behind Nginx and supports both HTTP/1 REST WebAPI and gRPC service requires some effort, but as I explained in this post, it's perfectly doable.
+Setting up a service behind Nginx that supports both HTTP/1 REST WebAPI and gRPC service requires some effort, but as I explained in this post, it's perfectly doable.
 Once you overcome the initial struggles, you can add more gRPC services to your ASP.NET Core project, and enjoy benefits of both - performance of gRPC where it's supported, and availability of HTTP/1 REST WebAPI where it's not!